Pediatric Pharmacy

 Clinical Professor, School of Pharmacy, University of Maryland

 Carlton K.K.
-Lee is the Clinical Pharmacy Specialist in Pediatrics for The Johns Hopkins Hospital, Associate Professor in Pediatrics for The Johns Hopkins University School of Medicine and Clinical Professor with the University of Maryland School of Pharmacy.
+Lee is the Clinical Pharmacy Specialist in Pediatrics for The Johns Hopkins Hospital, Professor in Pediatrics for The Johns Hopkins University School of Medicine and Clinical Professor with the University of Maryland School of Pharmacy.
 Dr. Lee developed and continues to serve as the Residency Program Director for the PGY-2 Pediatric Pharmacy Specialty program.

 Dr. Lee received his Doctor of Pharmacy degree from the University of the Pacific and Masters in Public Health from The Johns Hopkins University Bloomberg School of Hygiene and Public Health.
 He completed a General Hospital Pharmacy residency at The Johns Hopkins Hospital and Pharmacokinetics/Pharmacodynamics Fellowship at The Johns Hopkins Sidney Kimmel Comprehensive Cancer Center.

 Dr. Lee began his career at Johns Hopkins as a Neonatal clinical pharmacist.
 He became the Senior Clinical Pediatric and Pediatric Clinical Coordinator in 1988 and 1990, respectively, at Hopkins.
-Dr. Lee has over 37 years of Pediatric Clinical Pharmacology experience with teaching responsibilities to pharmacy and medical residents and students.
-His clinical research experience have been in drug development studies in Cystic Fibrosis, Perinatal, HIV/AIDS, Pediatric Anti-infectives; and developing safe tools for Pediatric Outpatient Prescribing.
+Dr. Lee has over 39 years of Pediatric Clinical Pharmacology experience with teaching responsibilities to pharmacy and medical residents and students.
+His clinical research experience has been in drug development studies in Cystic Fibrosis, Perinatal, HIV/AIDS, Pediatric Anti-infectives; and developing safe tools for Pediatric Outpatient Prescribing.

-Dr. Lee has published several articles and medical text chapters; most notably, he is the editor to the Formulary section to the Harriet Lane Handbook for the past 32 years.
+Dr. Lee has published several articles and medical text chapters; most notably, he is the editor to the Formulary section to the Harriet Lane Handbook for the past 34 years.
 He has lectured in numerous forums on Cystic Fibrosis and Pediatric Clinical Pharmacology on the local, national and international levels.
-Dr. Lee has been honored to have mentored 29 PGY-2 Pediatric Pharmacy residents.
-Recognition of his efforts includes:

-- Fellowships in the American Society of Health System Pharmacists and Pediatric Pharmacy Advocacy Group
+• Fellowships in the American Society of Health System Pharmacists and Pediatric Pharmacy Advocacy Group

 Dr. Lee has served on the Board of Directors to the Pediatric Pharmacy Advocacy Group.
 He had also established a non-profit Pediatric Pharmacy continuing education corporation entitled the Mid-Atlantic Pediatric Pharmacotherapy Specialists.